 Here is a quick video animation on the procedure and its benefits.

 Below is a clip from 'The Doctors.'
 This model is an older version from 2009.

 Nidek OPD Scan iii

 The Nidek OPD Scan iii is a combination unit used by our technicians to help the doctors assess your visual system.
-Outside of standard ‘farsighted, nearsighted, and astigmatism, there are many different things that can impact the visual pathway.
-This system helps images all components, including something called wavefront aberrometry.
+Outside of the standard farsighted, nearsighted, and astigmatism, there are many different things that can impact the visual pathway.
+This system helps image all components, including something called wavefront aberrometry.
 This helps us identify and potentially fix subtle issues like why driving at night may seem worse.

 TelScreen EyeRes Imaging System

 TelScreen is leading the way with their custom imaging solutions for imaging of the front surfaces of the eye, or the "anterior segment."
 During your eye exam the doctor will be using a slit-lamp, which is essentially a binocular miscroscope system to evaluate the health of the front of the eye.
 With the EyeRes camera system in the office we can now capture high-res digital images of anatomy and pathology.
 This helps our doctors better document problems (like infections, wounds, and tumors) and track their changes closely.